Whatsapp Icon

 Joining a cancer support group provides opportunities to share experiences, receive encouragement, and learn new coping strategies from others who understand what you're going through.

-It's important for gastric cancer patients to listen to their bodies and adjust activities based on how they feel.
+Gastric cancer patients need to listen to their bodies and adjust activities based on how they feel.
 Staying active within comfortable limits can contribute to overall health and aid in recovery.

 Remember, always consult your healthcare provider before starting any new activity or exercise program to ensure it's safe for your specific health condition.